-UN's health agency worried about growing child obesityJuly 18th, 2014 in Overweight and Obesity /
+UN's health agency worried about growing child obesityJuly 18, 2014 in Medicine & Health / Overweight and Obesity

 The number of obese and overweight children in the world could balloon from 44 million in 2012 to 75 million in 2025, the World Health Organisation (WHO) warned on Friday.

 This is faster than the growth rate from 1990, when the number was 31 million, said the UN's health body.